FZambia/centrifuge/README.md

 CENTRIFUGE
 ==========

-*Centrifuge server migrated to Go language - it's now called [Centrifugo](https://github.com/centrifugal/centrifugo) and lives in another repo.*
+**WARNING!!!
+Centrifuge server migrated to Go language - it's now called [Centrifugo](https://github.com/centrifugal/centrifugo) and lives in another repo.
+This repo is for history only!**

-**If someone wants to be Centrifuge maintainer to make it compatible with entire Centrifugal stack – write me email.**

 It's not compatible with entire Centrifugal stack so you have to use certain versions of libraries.